 Each Task in this resource should take you 20-30 minutes to complete.
 You don’t have to work through them sequentially, you can dip in and out as you like.

-Introduction to How to Become a Modern Professional – FREE to view
+Introduction to A Guide to Modern Professional Learning – FREE to view

 SECTION 1: Get Started